Steps to trading gold

 However, when any investment becomes too popular there’s the risk of a price bubble being created, which could send prices spiralling when it bursts.
 For this reason, many gold traders choose to diversify into other markets or manage their risk with stop-losses.

-Decide how you want to trade or invest in gold
+Decide how you want to trade gold

 Choose which gold asset you’re interested in, and discover how to take a position below.

 - You want to speculate on the price of gold rising or falling